Cendana Auto 4x4: Weapon Carrier

 Known as Armed Tactical Ground Vehicles ARTAC.
 Equipped with weapon such as machine gun, grenade launcher and Karaok ATGM.
 49 units ordered by Malaysian Army.

 Mortar Transporter

 The MT-815 is equipped with Tecnesis 3000 81mm mortar with the Talos fire control system.
 Able to carried 90 rounds of ammunition.
 It can embark a total of six personnel.
 72 units ordered by Malaysian Army for the first batch.
 In 2024, Malaysian Army increased the order to 60 more units bringing the total number of the vehicle to 132 units.

 Troop Transporter

 Known as Vextor.
 The Vextor is 5.6 meters long, 2.05 meters wide and 2.06 high.
 Powered by Ford 4-cylinder 2.0 litres turbo intercooler diesel which can gives a 139 horsepower.
 The vehicle can be installed a light remotely controlled weapon station on the roof and the weapon's console would be fitted inside the vehicle.

+Maritime Surveillance Unit (MSU) Mark III

+A joint project between Cendana Auto and AMP Corporation (M) Sdn.
+Bhd.
+Equipped with 6-meter maritime surveillance radar system and mast, server rack, dual operator tables, lean-to tent and hydraulic stabilizers front and rear for mission-ready deployment.